 The second stage believer is one who faith has grown to a point where satan begins actively to resist them.
 Believers, committed to following Jesus in complete obedience, are shaken to test their resolve.
 John refers to these believers as ‘young men’.
 Unfortunately, many who face the turbulence of satan turn back out of fear they may lose their lives.

 We have seen the three stages of faith throughout our journey and in Scripture.
-This is such a prevalent theme that Wanda and I assembled this diagram.
+This is such a prevalent theme, and significant truth, that Wanda and I assembled this diagram.

 Uncompromising faith is an exciting and scary journey into the unknown with God leading us.

 As you grow in faith, the resistance of satan will test your resolve.
 This is normal and to be expected.
+We have to learn how to overcome satan’s resistance.
 God will never leave you as you walk with Him.
 Though the resistance may be brutal, you can make it to the other side if you don’t quit.
+Resistance is not futile.
 Chuck Yeager and pilots of today prove one can break the sound barrier.
 Abraham, Moses, David, Paul and other faithful believers prove it is possible to break the ‘faith barrier’.
 May we follow their example, resist the devil and break through to the other side.